ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-1) Why did the software engineer go broke?
-Because he lost his domain in a cyber attack!
+2. Why did the software developer go broke?
+Because he lost his domain in a phishing scam!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-2) Why did the computer catch a cold?
+4. Why was the computer cold?
 It left its Windows open!

-3) Why was the computer cold?
-It left its Windows open!

-4) Why did the cybersecurity expert bring a ladder to the office?
-To reach the top-level security patches!

 [
-Thu Aug 10 01:18:45 UTC 2023
+Fri Aug 11 01:03:55 UTC 2023
  ]